Updated: Jun 30

 The most important thing to remember though is that play is supposed to be fun.
 Children need to be doing things they enjoy.
 So long as you've given them time and space and they have some simple resources, they'll be able to have fun playing, exploring and learning.
 And chances are that removing the expectations and pressures will mean you're having more fun too.

-At Little STEAMers we give children the opportunity to learn about science, technology, engineering, arts and maths (STEAM) concepts through play ideas that you can set up at home.
-Try out your first class for free.
+At Little STEAMers children get the chance to learn about science, technology, engineering, arts and maths (STEAM) concepts through simple play ideas you can set up at home.